ClaytonWest/ClaytonWest/README.md

 ## 🎯 Goals and Objectives
 As a continuous learner, I'm always looking to enhance my skills and contribute to impactful projects.
 Here are some of my current goals:

--Current Role: Software Devleoper
--Goal: Become Senior level Developer
+-Goals: Become Senior level Developer, Learn a new tech stack as often as possible, adapt to new technology releases.

 ## ✨ Amazing Readme(Just because)
 ****